ASEAN Inter-Parliamentary Assembly: General Assembly of the ASEAN Inter-Parliamentary Assembly

 The General Assembly of the ASEAN Inter-Parliamentary Assembly (AIPA) is the highest body of AIPA, the policy-making body of AIPA and meets at least once a year, unless otherwise decided by the Executive Board.
-The AIPA General Assembly consists of delegations from each member parliament (not exceeding 15 people), and may invite additional special-observers, observers, and guests.
+The AIPA General Assembly consists of delegations from each member parliament, with each delegation comprising 15 members of parliament amounting to 150 MPs for each General Assembly meetings.
+Each may invite additional special-observers, observers, and guests.
 The AIPA General Assembly sessions are hosted by the parliaments of member countries, which rotate each year in the position of AIPA President of that country.

 The president of the parliament of the country hosting the AIPA General Assembly will be the President of AIPA, as well as the President of that General Assembly.
 Normally, the term of office of the AIPA President is one year, equivalent to the time between two General Assembly sessions, and of course, it is also held by member countries in rotation.
 The AIPA President is responsible for promoting the goals and principles of AIPA, cooperating with the parliaments of member countries to strengthen parliamentary institutions and the role of parliamentarians in regional issues.
 The AIPA President is also the Chairman of the Executive Committee and has the power to convene the Executive Committee Meeting at the time and place required.
 The AIPA President, when invited, will attend each ASEAN Summit and has the power to invite the Chairman of the ASEAN Standing Committee to attend the AIPA General Assembly and other meetings of the Council.